klaviyo/klaviyo-swift-sdk/README.md

 KlaviyoSDK().resetProfile()

-// start a profile for Robin Hood let profile = Profile(email: "junior@blob.com",  firstName: "Robin",  lastName: "Hood") KlaviyoSDK().set(profile: profile)
+// start a profile for Robin Hood let profile = Profile(email: "robin@hood.com",  firstName: "Robin",  lastName: "Hood") KlaviyoSDK().set(profile: profile)
 ```
 ### Anonymous Tracking Notice

-By default, Klaviyo will begin tracking unidentified users in your app when a push token is set or we receive an event to track.
+By default, Klaviyo will begin tracking unidentified users in your app when a push token is set, or if it receives an event to track.
 This means you will be able to track events or set a push notifications token from users in your app without any user information provided.
 When an email or other primary identifier is provided, Klaviyo will merge the data from the anonymous user to a new identified user.